SummaryRead the full fact sheet

 - If you experience feelings of anxiety that are severe or happen often, or if they affect your day-to-day life, talk to your GP.

 - There are ways to manage fears, anxiety and phobias.

 Fear is a natural human emotion, and it is something that everyone experiences in their lifetime.
 What matters most is how you fight your fears, and whether you let them affect your life.

 When you feel fear, you can experience three types of symptoms:

 - Unhelpful thoughts, such as thinking everyone in the room is having critical thoughts about you, or that something bad will happen.

-- Physical symptoms, such as a rapid heartbeat, faster breathing, sweating and higher blood pressure (your body’s ‘fight or flight’ response).
+- Physical symptoms, such as a rapid heartbeat, faster breathing, sweating and higher (your body’s ‘fight or flight’ response).

 - Changes in your behaviour, ranging from simple things such as avoiding a fun activity, to more serious issues like being afraid to leave your home.